REACH Study

 The REACH study is being conducted by a team of researchers from the Social Epidemiology Research Group at King's College London (KCL), and is funded by the European Union.

-REACH to investigate why, when faced with similar challenges and difficulties, some young people develop mental health problems and others do not.
+The aim of REACH to investigate why, when faced with similar challenges and difficulties, some young people develop mental health problems and others do not.

-REACH will help us understand how to promote good mental health in young people from all backgrounds.
+In doing this, REACH will help us understand how to promote good mental health in young people from all backgrounds.

 Why is REACH important?